 Zopa is a peer-to-peer lender that has also held a full UK banking licence since June 2020.
-It is now branching out into providing fixed-term savings accounts and credit cards.
+Having started out offering personal loans, it’s now aiming to shake-up the world of fixed-term savings accounts and credit cards.

-But where it’s likely to come into its own is in how you manage your card and account.
+But where it comes into its own is in how you manage your card and account.
 The Zopa credit card can be managed via an easy-to-use app, which offers instant payment notifications, real-time balance updates and the ability to freeze your card at any time.

 Customers looking for a credit card with all the quality-of-life features offered by the digital banks may want to keep an eye on the Zopa credit card.

 The Zopa Credit Card is issued on the Visa network (used by a whopping 3.3 billion cards), so you'll be able to use it at more than 46 million merchants across more than 200 countries and territories.

 You can make manual repayments through Zopa's app, by logging in to your online banking or over the phone (0207 580 6060).
 Alternatively you may wish to set up a direct debit.